Triple Dark Chocolate Whole Grain Brownies

 Homemade chocolate whole grain brownies, with three kinds of chocolate and spelt flour or whole wheat flour.
-All the chewy, fudgy, decadent bits to love from classic box mix brownies, but so much better!
+All the chewy, fudgy, decadent bits to love from classic box mix brownies, but made from scratch and so much better!

 You guys, I’ve done it.
 I’ve just checked off a maaaajor item from my baking to-do list.
 Chewy, fudgy, box-like, dark chocolate whole grain brownies are finally a reality in the Swoon kitchen.
 Triple dark chocolate whole grain brownies to be exact.
 And they are so. unbelievably. good.

 Let me back up.
 I’ve been working on this recipe in earnest for months (years even!), on a quest to make the perfect homemade, from-scratch brownie.
 Okay, what I really mean is, the perfect homemade, from-scratch brownie to rival (and top) store-bought box-mix brownies.
 Growing up, my Mama baked from scratch.
 Birthday cakes, cookies, muffins, quick breads.
 Always and wonderfully.

 …except for brownies.
 Those nearly without fail, came from a box-mix.
 They were perfect every time.
 A shiny, crackly top.
 A dense, moist, fudgy center.
 A satisfying, chewy texture.
 I was looking for that elusive combination of textural qualities, but with a bolder, deeper dark chocolate flavor.
 No small task, it turns out, to recreate in a home-kitchen.

 Why you’ll love these homemade brownies